Upper Elementary ELA – Junior Great Books

 Required Materials

-Students should bring a small, nut-free snack (can be eaten in 5-10 minutes) and a water bottle.
+Students should bring a writing utensil, pocket folder or small binder (this can be shared with Upper Elementary Writing class), and a water bottle.
 All other materials for this class will be supplied!

 Time Required Outside of Class